 These tents are the most versatile tents, and therefore the most commonly bought and sold tents.
 If you are looking to pack the biggest bang for your buck, stop here.

-3 Season tents stand up to harsh rainstorms while remaining ventilated enough to be comfortable in summer, spring, and fall.
+3 Season tents stand up to harsh rainstorms while remaining ventilated (just enough to prevent tent condensation) enough to be comfortable in summer, spring, and fall.
 Although they are not ideal for winter, you could even make them work for mild winter weather if you brought the right sleeping gear and clothing to protect your body from the cold.
-These almost always come with rainfly, and if you find one that doesn’t have one, don’t buy it.
+These almost always come with a rainfly, and if you find one that doesn’t have one, don’t buy it.

 The perks of buying a 3 Season tent over a 1 or 2 Season is that they are meant to hold up to heavy rainstorms and high winds.
 The one pictured here is a Backcountry Lodgepole 3P Tent: 3 Person 3 Season.
 It is excellently priced for what it is, and will even hold up against mild snow.